timescale/docs/promscale/backup-restore.md

 Do not use the `-v ON_ERROR_STOP=1` option with the above command.
 Some statements during the restore will fail.
-For example, pg_dump adds a statement to set the comment on the timescaledb extension which will fail.
+For example, pg_dump adds a statement to set the comment on the timescaledb extension (e.g.
+`COMMENT ON EXTENSION promscale IS 'tables, types and functions supporting Promscale';` ) which will fail.
 This is unfortunate, but unavoidable, expected, and does not impact the validity of the restored database.

 After the restore completes, run the following two commands to finalize the restore.